symblai/symbl-docs/async-api/code-snippets/receive-speech-to-text-and-ai-insights.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+---
+## Overview

+Async API allows you to process any audio/video/text file to generate a unique conversation ID.
+This conversation ID can be used to grab **speech-to-text transcription** from the conversation and also generate unique conversational insights.

+In this tutorial, you will learn how to do the following:

-## Process video file
++ Process video file using **Async API**.

-The first thing you need to do before getting your speech-to-text and AI insights you need to process your video file.
-This code is taken directly from our [POST Video URL](/docs/async-api/overview/video/post-video) page.

-If you want to use an audio or text file you can use the code from the [POST Audio URL](/docs/async-api/overview/audio/post-audio) or [POST Text File](/docs/async-api/overview/text/post-text) pages.

-While we provide you with a default video URL for the API to process, which can be downloaded [here](https://symbltestdata.s3.us-east-2.amazonaws.com/sample_video_file.mp4), you can replace that with any other video URL.

-:::caution
-You must wait for the job to complete processing before you proceed with getting the Conversation Intelligence.
-If you immediately make a GET request to Conversation API, it is possible that you'll receive incomplete insights.
-Therefore, ensure that you wait for the job to complete.
++ Use conversation ID to grab speech-to-text transcription.
++ Receive additional conversational AI insights using Conversation API.

+**Prerequisites**

+1. URL of video file to extract data from.
+In this example, we have provided you a sample [video file](https://symbltestdata.s3.us-east-2.amazonaws.com/sample_video_file.mp4)
+You can also use any video file of your own.

+2. `AUTH_TOKEN` variable for authentication that is sent through the `Authorization` header.
+This can be obtained from [our authentication process](/docs/developer-tools/authentication).

+## Step 1: Process Video File using Async API

+Use [Post Video URL](/docs/async-api/overview/video/post-video-url) to process your video file.

+:::info
+To process an audio file, use [POST Audio URL](/docs/async-api/overview/audio/post-audio-url).
+To process a text file use, [POST Text File](/docs/async-api/overview/text/post-text)
 :::

 ### Request Example

-:::info
-Before using the Async API you must get the authentication token (`AUTH_TOKEN`) from [our authentication process](/docs/developer-tools/authentication).
+:::caution
+You must wait until your video processing is complete before proceeeding to obtain conversational intelligence.
+If you immediately make a GET request to Conversation API, you will receive incomplete insights.
+Therefore, ensure that you wait until the video processing job is complete.
 :::

 <Tabs